Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Introduction

-In this study, we construct and analyze high-density CNT films with varying chirality, length, density, and aC content to investigate whether such films can be rationally designed to achieve specific target morphologies.
-Unlike previous studies that focused on relatively low-density systems, we consider films with density approaching the close-packed limit and study both single-layer and stacked multi-layer configurations, thereby allowing us to assess the influence of the fabrication method.
+In this study, we focus on creating and analyzing high-density films with different CNT chirality, length, density, and amorphous carbon (aC) content to investigate whether such films can be rationally designed to achieve specific target morphologies.
+Unlike previous studies that focused on relatively low-density systems, we consider films with density approaching the close-packed limit and study both single-layer and stacked multilayer structures, similar to those used in experimental studies \cite{gilmer2018nram,sen2020engineering}.
 We employ a mesoscale modeling approach capable of capturing mechanical deformation and local disorder.
 By quantifying each structure through a set of physically motivated descriptors, we establish correlations between structural properties and electron transport efficiency.
-Moreover, we develop a simple approach to mimic the effect of amorphous carbon inside the films.
-Overall, this work sheds light on the structural factors governing conductivity in complex CNT networks and provides a foundation for future modeling of resistive switching mechanisms in CNT-based memristive devices.
+Moreover, we develop a simple approach to mimic the structural effect of amorphous carbon particles inside the films.
+This work sheds light on the structural factors that govern conductivity in complex CNT networks and provides a foundation for future modeling of electrical transport phenomena in dense CNT films and related nanostructured networks.

 The paper is organized as follows.
 We discuss the choice of structural parameters, such as tube length and film density, in Section~\ref{method_structural_parameters}.
 The mesoscopic model and the incorporation of aC into the simulations are presented in Section~\ref{method_mesoscopic_model}.
 The procedure for constructing the films is presented in Section~\ref{method_CNT_films}.
 We define the set of descriptors in Section~\ref{method_metrics}.
 The nodal analysis used to compute the electrical current through the films is detailed in Section~\ref{method_current}.
-The results of the simulations are presented in Section~\ref{sec:results} followed by concluding remarks in Section~\ref{sec:conclusion}.
-Additional data and supporting figures are provided in the Supplemental Information (SI).
+The results of the simulations are presented and discussed in Section~\ref{sec:results} followed by discussion in section~\ref{sec:Discussion} and concluding remarks in Section~\ref{sec:conclusion}.
+Additional data and supporting figures are provided in the Supporting Information (SI).